Lethbridge: Sports and recreation

 Lethbridge has designated 16 percent of the land within city boundaries as parkland, including the 755 ha Oldman River valley parks system.
 It has facilities for field sports, numerous baseball diamonds, the Spitz Stadium, the Nicholas Sheran Park (a disc golf course), two skateparks, a BMX track, a climbing wall, a dozen tennis courts, and seven pools.
 It is home to five golf courses, including the award-winning Paradise Canyon Golf Resort, and is within 30 km of several others.

-Built for the 1975 Canada Games, the ENMAX Centre is Lethbridge's multipurpose arena.
+Built for the 1975 Canada Winter Games, the VisitLethbridge.com Arena, formerly the |ENMAX Centre, is Lethbridge's multipurpose arena.
 The 6,500-seat facility has hosted concerts, three-ring circuses, multicultural events, national curling championships, basketball events, banquets, skating events and is home to the Lethbridge Hurricanes, a major Western Hockey League franchise.
 The arena has a running track, racquetball and squash courts, and a full-size ice rink.
 In 1997, the 58000 sqft Servus Sports Centre (originally the Lethbridge Soccer Centre) was built directly south of the ENMAX Centre and added two regulation size indoor soccer pitches to the complex.
 The Lethbridge Kyodokan Judo Club facility is located next to the Community Savings Place, and has been a Judo Canada Regional Training Centre since 2015.